Physiotherapy for Vertigo and Dizziness

-Matthew Wright-Smith is trained in vestibular rehabilitation therapy and offers various remedies and treatments for vertigo and dizziness depending on the cause and diagnosis.
-If you live in Langley or Greater Vancouver and are looking for professional vestibular rehabilitation therapist, contact HealthX today!
+Matthew Wright-Smith and Cory Graham are trained in vestibular rehabilitation therapy and offer various remedies and treatments for vertigo and dizziness depending on the cause and diagnosis.
+If you live in Langley or Greater Vancouver and are looking for a professional vestibular rehabilitation therapist, contact HealthX today!

 What is Vestibular Rehabilitation?

-Vestibular Rehabilitation Therapy is an exercise program that treats issues patients may have with vertigo and dizziness.
-Treatment may simply involve specific positioning maneuvers to drain crystals in the inner ear or you may require a series of exercises such as Habituation, Gaze Stabilization, or Balance Training.
-The end goal of Vestibular Rehabilitation is to help speed up the body’s compensation process that takes place once the Vestibular System is damaged.
+Vestibular Rehabilitation Therapy is an exercise-based program that treats issues patients may have with vertigo and dizziness.
+The treatment has been developed to help patients improve their balance and spatial issues to reduce their feelings of dizziness, with the ultimate goal of strengthening their vestibular system.
+Treatments will vary depending on the diagnosis but may involve specific positioning maneuvers to drain crystals in the inner ear, or you may require a series of exercises such as Habituation, Gaze Stabilization, or Balance Training.

 If you think you suffer from Vertigo or Vestibular System Damage, you may experience the following symptoms: